kpcyrd/sh4d0wup/README.md

-  hsm          Interact with hardware signing keys build        Compile an attack based on a plot check        Check if the plot can still execute correctly against the configured image completions  Generate shell completions help         Print this message or the help of the given subcommand(s)
+  hsm          Interact with hardware signing keys build        Compile an attack based on a plot check        Check if the plot can still execute correctly against the configured image req          Emulate a http request to test routing and selectors completions  Generate shell completions help         Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Turn debugging information on
   -h, --help        Print help information
+  -V, --version     Print version information
 ```

 ## 👻 What are shadow updates?